Breaking All Borders

-My journey ended in Nairobi, Kenya, after 5,000 miles of dusty, potholed roads traveled alone on public buses and matatus, sharing everything from backseat language lessons to baobab fruit with people who taught me what the term “change ambassador” really means.
+My journey ended in Nairobi, Kenya, after 5,000 miles of dusty, potholed roads traveled alone on public buses and matatus, sharing crumbles of food, shoulders to rest on, and cryptic stories told without common language with people who taught me what the term “change ambassador” really means.
 It started more modestly, with a suitcase packed with enough just supplies for a five-week volunteer grant in Cape Town.
-Somehow along the way five weeks turned into a year.
+Somehow five weeks turned into a year.

 Many months earlier, an inexplicable pull to South Africa erupted after reading a sports journalism book, the now-famous story of Nelson Mandela’s work to reconcile his new democracy before the 1995 Rugby World Cup.
 Kids my age grew up in apartheid while we in America memorized a fleeting definition of it for a pop quiz.
 And in its aftermath, every single South African had to make a conscious choice—to look beyond the divides and choose unity over civil war.
 With a sense of human kinship, I started reading South African news, where headlines revealed a 17 percent HIV infection rate, gnawing unemployment, and a host of other issues the country still faces.